TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/choosing_a_licence.md

 **Attribution-NonCommercial-ShareAlike (CC BY-NC-SA):** Permits non-commercial use and modification with credit, requiring the same licence for derivatives.

-**Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND):** Most restrictive, allowing only non-commercial sharing with credit,
+**Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND):** Most restrictive, allowing only non-commercial sharing with credit.

 ## Software Licences
 **MIT Licence:** Permissive, requiring only copyright notice retention.